Site icon Xcelus

 Training and Marketing: Lessons Training and Development Can Learn from Marketing

 At first glance, training and marketing might seem like two very different fields with distinct purposes and methods.
 However, when you break them down, both disciplines share a common goal: they seek to influence behavior, reveal new information, and showcase the benefits of a product, service, or concept.
-Whether convincing consumers to buy a product or helping employees acquire new skills, training, and marketing is ultimately about driving change.
+Whether convincing consumers to buy a product or helping employees acquire new skills, training, and marketing are ultimately about driving change.

 The Marketing Approach: Small, Consistent, and Impactful